ds300/derivablejs/README.md

 # ratom.js
-Reactive values for Derived Data All The Way Down (DDATWD?).
+Consistent Reactive Values for Derived Data All The Way Down

 ### {greeting}, {name}!